 Everyone claims to support “responsible travel.”
 But what does that actually look like on the ground?

-An economic leakage rate—the percentage of tourism revenue leaving the local economy—should be low.
-According to the UN Environment Programme, in some destinations up to 80% of tourism income can leak out through foreign-owned operators.
-That’s a red flag.
+An economic leakage rate, the percentage of tourism revenue leaving the local economy, should stay low.
+According to the UN Environment Programme, some destinations lose up to 80% of tourism income to foreign-owned operators.
+Eighty percent.
+That’s money that doesn’t circulate locally, doesn’t support local workers, doesn’t build local infrastructure.

 If street markets are buzzing with residents (not just visitors clutching cameras like it’s a reality show finale), you’re likely seeing money circulate locally.